dvbsknd/FCC-personal-library/README.md

 ### Todo

+1. Get rid of PostCSS and other redundant Webpack configs
 1. Get rid of the EJS static page renders and Bootstrap
 1. Set-up the API development environment
 1. Configure Express to serve the static client files when required